7 min read · Cost

 Key takeaways

-- Tear-off is where surprises surface — get the documentation
+- Tear-off is where hidden conditions surface — insist on documentation and photos before anything is covered

-- Long-term performance is decided behind the cladding
+- Long-term performance is decided behind the cladding, not at the painted surface

 FAQ